Weekly News We Care About Wrap Up – 1.5.07

 Those two statements have been on the tip of my tongue for a long time now, and I’ve been spouting them to anyone who would listen for even longer.
 In retrospect I probably sounded like a crazed ex-Nintendo employee hell-bent on putting a stop to their massive success, but it seems even my misplaced educated guesses have proven to be slightly awry.
 And so it is I announce with a mix of self loathing and excitement that I actually do love the Wii.

 But then again, what’s not to love?
-The first day I brought my Wii home, all happy and proud like a cat that just got a pudding of monumental proportions, my whole family had had a crack at it. → I am become game, destroyer of words.
+The first day I brought my Wii home, all happy and proud like a cat that just got a pudding of monumental proportions, my whole family had had a crack at it. → Words are the towns and cities of letters.

 Beyond Good and Evil – Slightly less than amazing